deutschebank/fluxnova-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 **Packaging:** JAR, WAR, EAR

-The `org.camunda.bpm.application.impl.EmbeddedProcessApplication` can only be used in combination with an embedded process engine.
+The `org.finos.flowave.bpm.application.impl.EmbeddedProcessApplication` can only be used in combination with an embedded process engine.
 Usage in combination with a Shared Process Engine is not supported as the class performs no process application context switching at runtime.

 The embedded process application also does not provide auto-startup.
 You need to manually call the `#deploy` method of your process application: